dart153/BENG183finalpaper/final.md

 ## 2 Filtering Algorithm<a name="2">

 The filtering algorithm is a simplified version of Lloyd's algorithm, an iterative two-step procedure that converges to a local minimum when performing clustering.
+Lloyd's algorithm is one of many *k*-means clustering algorithms.
 As with many approaches to clustering, the algorithm is often run many times to ensure that the best possible clustering of points is achieved.

 </a>